🇧🇧

 Special Program

-For high net worth individuals with over USD $5 million in assets who wish to reside in Barbados indefinitely.
-Can purchase work permit rights.
+For high net worth individuals with over USD $5 million in assets and USD $2 million investment in Barbados.
+Provides indefinite residency (over 60) or renewable 5-year permit (under 60).
+Includes work permit eligibility.

 Duration